jhu04/csci-4061/project-4/README.md

 __Client Handling Thread__:
 Create Connection Socket

-while True{
+while True {
     Receive packet

     recv a packet from client

     if received a IMG_OP_EXIT packet
         break;
     //else received a IMG_OP_ROTATE packet --> image processing on it

     Image Processing

     //Sending packets: if error occurs, create an IMG_OP_NAK packet and send it to client
     //Sending packets: if successful, create an IMG_OP_ACK packet with processed image data and send to client if error occurs
         send IMG_OP_NAK packet

     send IMG_OP_ACK packet
 }

 Close connection socket